 This page details what you need to know about opening times, ticket types and the different floors, and finding your way to the Eiffel Tower.

-The Eiffel Tower is open every day of the year!
-The entrances to the Eiffel Tower are at at ground level on each of the Eiffel Tower's four legs.
+The Eiffel Tower is open every day of the year.
+The entrances to the Eiffel Tower are at ground level on each of the Eiffel Tower's four legs.
 The leg at the south corner is the entrance for those wanting to climb the stairs.

-It's worth checking the official website (above) as hours may be extended at times like Easter.
+It can be worth checking the official website (below) as opening hours are subject to seasonal changes, and may be extended at certain times like Easter.
 Special circumstances and events may also result in closures.

 Ticket prices and types are complex.
 There are different ticket price for many types of visitors (adults, disabled people, children under 4, 12 to 24 year olds).
 But please note there is no concession for seniors.